gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # Protected Data Chunk Handling {#protected-data-handling}

 With reference to the State Diagram as shown in
-{{sctp-Crypto-state-diagram}}, the handling of Control chunks, Data chunks and Crypto chunks follows the rules defined below:
+{{sctp-Crypto-state-diagram}} and Figure 3 of {{RFC9260}}, the handling of Control chunks, Data chunks and Crypto chunks follows the rules defined below:

 - When the association is in states CLOSED, COOKIE-WAIT, and COOKIE-ECHOED, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the association is in state and PROTECTION PENDING, any Control chunk is sent unprotected (i.e. plain text).
+- When the association is in state PROTECTION PENDING, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.
 CRYPTO Chunks can be sent by the Protection Engine to establish its security context.

+- When the association is in states PROTECTED, any SCTP chunk except for DATA and CRYPTO chunks, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.

-- When the association is in states PROTECTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
+- When the association is in states ESTABLISHED and in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3